 Step 3:To make the playlist collaborative, tap the Add user option at the top.

 Invite people to contribute music and podcast episodes by sharing the URL on social networking sites, messaging applications, or simply copying and pasting.

 If you are a Premium Spotify user, then you can download and enjoy your favourite music effortlessly.
 If you don't mind some randomly shown advertisements and restrictions, you can theoretically listen to Spotify music for free.
 Another way is to download Spotify to MP3 offline with the help of a powerful software named TuneCable Spotify Music Downloader.
-It's an all-in-one solution that can convert Spotify songs, podcasts, playlists, and radios to various supported formats including MP3, AAC, WAV, FLAC, AIFF, etc. The best feature of this tool is, it can totally preserve the full audio quality after conversion.
+It's an all-in-one solution that can convert Spotify songs, podcasts, playlists, and radios to various supported formats including MP3, AAC, WAV, FLAC, AIFF, ALAC, etc. The best feature of this tool is, it can totally preserve the full audio quality after conversion.
 So you never have to worry about audio quality.
 It can download and convert the entire Spotify playlists or selected songs at 10 times faster speed.
-Moreover, it supports any Windows 7, 8, 10, 11(32-bit & 64-bit) and macOS 10.11-12 running computers with the latest Spotify app installed.
+Moreover, it supports running on Windows or Mac with the latest Spotify app installed.

 Steps to Download Spotify Music to MP3:

 First, you need to download and install the program on your computer.
 Then, launch the TuneCable program on your computer.

 Next, add single music tracks or a full playlist from Spotify to the software home page.
 You can easily drag and place the playlist or tracks to the main interface or "copy + paste" the playlists link and click on the “Parse” button.

 Now set the output settings for music conversion.
 Click on the "Settings" button and a pop up window will open where you can set the output format, file name, output quality, output folder, speed, etc. Change the settings according to your choice and proceed to the next step.

 Step 4:Convert and Download Music